matt77hias/MAGE-v0/meta/faq.md

 ### Is MAGE still under (active) development?

 MAGE is still under active development.
-(TBC)

 ### Does the MAGE logo refer to a *Black Mage* of Final Fantasy?